-Pinnacle canned dog food receives the Advisor’s mid-tier rating of 3.5 stars.
+Pinnacle Grain Free canned dog food receives the Advisor’s mid-tier rating of 3 stars.

-Pinnacle Trout and Sweet Potato Formula canned dog food was selected to represent the others in the line for this review.
+Pinnacle Salmon and Pumpkin Grain Free was selected to represent the other products in the line for this review.

 Canned Dog Food